paixaoalmeida/paixaoalmeida/README.md

 Information Security student, I like to try to attack and defend networks, currently learning how to code, networks and hacking.
 I am studying day by day to become a better version of myself.
 I like technical support, infrastructure and the information security area.

-Any contact, this is my professional email: paixaowork5@gmail.com
+Any contact, this is my professional email: paixaowork5@gmail.com | Please reach me out at my LinkedIn

 (dont try to trick me) (I get phishing every day, you'll be just one more)